s4mpl/portfolio/assets/posts/cosc302-lab1.md

 <hr>

 ### An overview of `std::map`
-Even if you think you're already familiar with C++ maps, I encourage you to give [this](http://utk.claranguyen.me/lab.php?id=cs140/fa20/lab8) a read-through anyway&mdash;you might still learn something.
-It was created by former TA Clara Nguyen, known for being one of the best CS TAs ever.
+Even if you think you're already familiar enough with C++ maps, I encourage you to give [this](http://utk.claranguyen.me/lab.php?id=cs140/fa20/lab8) a read-through anyway&mdash;you might still learn something.
+It was written by former TA Clara Nguyen, known for being one of the best CS TAs ever.

 Also, in general, I encourage you to pay attention to the return value of data structure operations (such as `insert()` above).
 While C++'s `std::stack` doesn't have this, usually stacks are implemented such that when you call `pop()`, the popped element is returned.
 Stuff like that.
 You never know what useful info you might be missing, and it might come in handy during a job interview.